aitoroses/floxide/docs/adrs/0037-fix-cargo-workspaces-version-command-options.md

     cargo workspaces version --no-git-commit <BUMP>
 ```

-According to the cargo-workspaces documentation, these two options are mutually exclusive because:
-- `--no-git-commit` tells cargo-workspaces not to commit the version changes to git
-- `--allow-branch` specifies which branches to allow versioning from, which only makes sense in the context of git operations

-Since our script is handling the git operations manually (adding, committing, and pushing changes), we need to use the `--no-git-commit` option and avoid using `--allow-branch`.
+2. The script was not using the `--yes` flag with `cargo workspaces` commands, causing the CI process to hang waiting for user input during the version bump process.

+3. The script was always creating a git commit, which might not be desired in CI environments where git operations are handled separately.

 ## Decision

-We will modify the `release_with_workspaces.sh` script to remove the `--allow-branch="*"` option from the `cargo workspaces version` command, keeping only the `--no-git-commit` option.
+We will make the following changes to the `release_with_workspaces.sh` script:

+1. Remove the `--allow-branch="*"` option from the `cargo workspaces version` command, keeping only the `--no-git-commit` option.

-This change ensures that:
+2. Add the `--yes` flag to all `cargo workspaces` commands to skip confirmation prompts, ensuring the script can run non-interactively in CI environments.

+3. Add a new `--no-git-commit` option to the script to allow skipping the git commit step, making it more flexible for different environments.

+4. Update the GitHub Actions workflow to use the new `--no-git-commit` option when calling the script.

+These changes ensure that:
 1. The script can run successfully without errors
-2. We maintain control over the git operations in our script
+2. The script can run non-interactively in CI environments
+3. We have more flexibility in how git operations are handled
-3. We follow the intended usage pattern for cargo-workspaces
+4. We follow the intended usage pattern for cargo-workspaces

 ## Implementation Plan

-1. Update the `release_with_workspaces.sh` script to remove the `--allow-branch="*"` option from the `cargo workspaces version` command
+1. Update the `release_with_workspaces.sh` script to:
+   - Remove the `--allow-branch="*"` option from the `cargo workspaces version` command
+   - Add the `--yes` flag to all `cargo workspaces` commands
+   - Add a new `--no-git-commit` option to the script
+   - Make the git commit step conditional based on the new option

+2. Update the GitHub Actions workflow to use the new `--no-git-commit` option when calling the script

-2. Test the script to ensure it works correctly with various options (patch, minor, major, dry-run, skip-publish)
+3. Test the script to ensure it works correctly with various options (patch, minor, major, dry-run, skip-publish, no-git-commit)
-3. Update any documentation or workflows that reference this script to ensure they reflect the correct usage

 ## Consequences

 ### Positive

 - The release process will work correctly without errors
+- The script will run non-interactively in CI environments
+- We have more flexibility in how git operations are handled
 - The script will handle git operations in a consistent manner
 - We maintain a clean separation between cargo-workspaces version bumping and our custom git operations